IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-05.md

 ## Monitoring

-Transport slice realization needs to be instrumented in order to track how it is working, and it might be necessary to modify the IETF network slice as requirements change.
+IETF network slice realization needs to be instrumented in order to track how it is working, and it might be necessary to modify the IETF network slice as requirements change.
 Dynamic reconfiguration might be needed.

 ## Security Considerations

-Transport slices might use underlying virtualized networking.
+IETF network slices might use underlying virtualized networking.
 All types of virtual networking require special consideration to be given to the separation of traffic between distinct virtual networks, as well as some degree of protection from effects of traffic use of underlying network (and other)